dkaoster/scrolly-video/README.md

 # ScrollyVideo.js

-A webcomponent built with svelte for scroll-based (or other externally controlled) playback.
+A component for scroll-based (or other externally controlled) playback.
+See `/demos` for example usages.

 ## 🚀 Installation (Web)